COACHE Faculty Satisfaction Survey

 All results are presented in aggregate form to protect the identities of individuals and small groups.
 Neither COACHE nor IUB will report on groups with fewer than five respondents.

 IUB receives detailed reports and analyses from the COACHE team, as well as de-identified individual-level raw data.
 The de-identified individual-level raw data is only accessible by the Director for Faculty Analytics at the Office of the Vice Provost for Faculty and Academic Affairs (OVPFAA), per the participation agreement with Harvard.
-Qualitative responses are redacted by COACHE and are detached from all demographic variables before returned to IUB.
+Qualitative responses are redacted by COACHE and are detached from all demographic variables before returning to IUB.

 Do you have a question about COACHE that is not listed above?
 Please email us at vpfaa@iu.edu